Josh-Diamond/rancher-terratest/README.md

 Note: default timeout is 10 mins; to extend timeout, add `-timeout <int>m` when running tests; e.g. `go test <testfile>.go -timeout 30m`
+Tests that timeout will likely not have called `defer terraform destroy` and won't be cleaned up.
+Extending test timeout is a best practice.

 Provisioning:
 - AWS Node driver